robnolen/aws-scaling-threat-detection-workshop/docs/04-review-and-discussion.md

 	* In the upper right-hand corner select the down arrow to the left of the Region and select **Macie General Settings**.
 	* Check the two boxes and click **Disable Amazon Macie**

-	!!! info "Disabling Macie will actually log you out of the AWS Console so you will need to log back to do any other tasks."

 ## Finished!

 Congratulations on completing this workshop!
 This is the workshop's permanent home, so feel free to revisit as often as you'd like.